Aeronique/HolidayHackChallenge2025/docs/index.md

 Hey there!
 Welcome to my wild *sleigh* ride through the 2025 SANS Holiday Hack Challenge.

 I'm currently neck-deep in the SANS Cyber Academy studying for my GCIH, and I decided to tackle this year's Holiday Hack to put my studies into practice and see what I could accomplish.
 I managed to crack all 26 challenges in the first week, and now I'm here to document the journey with amazingly awful whimsical puns thrown in for good measure.

+**Fair warning:** this isn't your typical dry overly technical report.
+It's written in my voice, along with bad jokes and genuine excitement about solving puzzles and learning new things!

-This is also my first time building a webpage!
+Speaking of new things, this is also my first time building a webpage!
 Do you see the magical snowflakes?!
 I'm unreasonably proud of those.
 My son also mentioned the words "fire" and "gas", which apparently means super cool.
 I'll take it!

 This writeup is part documentation and part "hey look, I actually figured this stuff out!"
-Check out [Hack-a-Gnome](objectives/o20/), [Frosty's Snowglobe](objectives/o23/) (featuring my first edited video with sound and text on my first YouTube channel - things I'm proud of!), or [Snowblind Ambush](objectives/o26/) if you want to know which challenges tested my skills the most!
+Check out [Hack-a-Gnome](objectives/o20/), [Frosty's Snowglobe](objectives/o23/) (featuring my first edited video with sound and text on my first YouTube channel), or [Snowblind Ambush](objectives/o26/) if you want to know which challenges tested my skills the most!

 Oh, and don't miss [Meet the Gnomes](gnomes.md) to see who we're dealing with (spoiler: most of them only speak gibberish), and the [Easter Egg of DOOM](easter_eggs.md) because one lone egg appearing in a winter challenge feels ominous and I'm not okay with it!